 Most Fusion Middleware products are in .jar file format.
 These distributions do not include a JDK.
-To run a .jar distribution installer, you must have a certified JDK installed on your system.
+To run a .jar distribution installer, you must have a certified JDK already installed on your system.

 Make sure that the JDK is installed outside of the Oracle home.
-If you install the JDK under the Oracle home, you may encounter problems when you try to perform tasks in
+If you install the JDK under the Oracle home, you will encounter problems when you try to perform tasks in the future.
+Oracle Universal Installer validates that the Oracle home directory is empty; the install will not progress until you specify an empty directory.
+Oracle recommends that you locate your JDK installation in the /home/oracle/products/jdk directory.

+Some products (such as Oracle HTTP Server and Oracle JDeveloper) are available as platform-specific distributions.
 Platform-specific distributions have a .bin (for UNIX operating systems) or .exe (for Windows operating systems) installer; in these cases, a platform-specific JDK is in the distribution and you do not need to install a JDK separately.
 However, you may need to upgrade this JDK to a more recent version, depending on the JDK versions that are certified.

 Always verify the required JDK version by reviewing the certification information on the Oracle Fusion Middleware Supported System Configurations page.
-For 12c (12.2.1.4.0), the certified JDK is 1.8.0_211 and later.
+For 12c (12.2.1.4.0), the certified JDK is 1.8.0 211 and later.